-Wound Care is complex, yet very essential.
+Wound Care is complex yet very essential.
 8.1 million Americans require some form of long-term care, and a huge percentage suffer wounds while in care.
-For example, up to 36% of home health patients (1.6 million people) suffer from major wounds, as well as up to 35% of hospice patients (500,000 people).
+For example, up to 36% of home health patients (1.6 million people) suffer from major wounds, and 35% of hospice patients (500,000 people).

 More than 400 long-term care facilities across America have reported cases of COVID-19, which was nearly double the number of reported cases just one week earlier than this finding (March 30, 2020).

 How Smart Technology Can Draw The Data You Need